lsobremonte/lsobremonte.github.io/_posts/2024-07-08-chatGPT-prompts.md

 Answers should be labeled A to E. Each answer should have an explanation.</p>

 <p><b>Create Multiple Choice Questions</b><br>
-You are a college professor in `SUBJECT`.
+You are a college professor in [TOPIC].
 Create 10 multiple-choice questions based on the topic of [TOPIC].
 There should be 1 correct answer and 3 incorrect answers.
 Allow me to answer one question at a time before providing me another question.
 For each question I answer, please advise if I am correct or incorrect and provide an explanation accordingly.</p>

 <p><b>Short answer prompt</b><br>